miekg/learninggo/basics.md

 \section{Built-in Functions}
 A few functions are predefined, meaning you *don't* have to include any package to get access to them.
-Table \ref{tab:predef-functions} lists them all.\footnote{You can use the command `godoc builtin` to read the online documentation about the built-in types and functions.}
+Table (#tab:predef-functions) lists them all.\footnote{You can use the command `godoc builtin` to read the online documentation about the built-in types and functions.}

 \begin{table}[Hh!]